csparks113/Morse-Code-App/docs/refactor-notes.md

 ## Completed (Today)
 - Gated torch diagnostics to developer mode and mirrored torch telemetry inside the developer console.
+- Migrated native audio playback from `expo-av` to `expo-audio` and updated docs to reflect the new package.
 - Extended the session style guard to lint `app/dev` and the practice tab after routing colors through shared theme surfaces.
 - Pulled SessionHeader into the developer console and practice tab, wiring their copy onto header tokens and reusing summary spacing for practice sections.
 - Routed SessionHeader and SessionSummary layout spacing through `sessionLayoutTheme` header/summary tokens to remove inline overrides.